Spectra of infinite graphs via freeness with amalgamation: Band Structure of Universal Covers

+\begin{proposition}[Analog of Sunada's theorem] If $\calG$ contains half-loops, then the density of states of $A_{\calT}$ assigns a positive integer multiple of $1/2n$ to any connected component of $\Spec(A_{\calT})$.
+Hence $\Spec(A_{\calT})$ has at most $2n$ components. \end{proposition}

-The $2n$ result is again tight since $\G$ can be a finite tree with a half-loop added to some vertex, in which case $\T$ will be a finite tree with $2n$ vertices.
-If one allows the coefficients $b_v$ to be nonzero, then one can obtain many more examples with $2n$ bands.
+The bound of $2n$ is again tight since $\G$ can be a finite tree with a half-loop added to some vertex, in which case $\T$ will be a finite tree with $2n$ vertices, and it is then easy to construct examples where the (in this case finite) Jacobi matrix $A_{\calT}$ has $2n$ distinct eigenvalues.
+Moreover, if one allows the coefficients $b_v$ to be nonzero, then one can obtain many more examples with $2n$ bands.
 In particular we have the following example, which was pointed out to us by Barry Simon.
-Roughly speaking, one may take $n$ disjoint copies $\G_1, \dots, \G_n$ of a fixed finite graph $\G$ (and its graph Jacobi matrix), add different large multiples of the identity to the Jacobi matrix on each $\G_i$, and then connect the $\G_i$ by some edges with very small weights $a_e$.
+Roughly speaking, one may take $n$ disjoint copies $\G_1, \dots, \G_n$ of a fixed finite graph $\G$ (and its graph Jacobi matrix), add different large multiples of the identity to the Jacobi matrix on each $\G_i$, and then connect the $\G_i$ by some edges with very small weights $a_\diredge$.
 This produces a connected graph $\G'$ whose universal cover has $n$ times as many spectral bands as $A_\G$.
 If $\G$ is a single vertex with a whole-loop and a half-loop with coefficients chosen so that the spectrum of $A_{\T(\G)}$ has $2$ bands by Theorem \ref{thm:fts}, then $A_{\T(\G')}$ has $2n$ bands in its spectrum.